yashp1932/FormFit-AI-Pushup-Tracker/README.md

 ## ⚙️ Summary

-FormFit is a real-time pushup form tracker that uses computer vision and a custom-trained AI model to detect poor reps and give instant feedback, helping users train smarter and avoid injury.
+FormFit is a real-time AI-powered pushup form tracker that uses computer vision and a custom-trained TensorFlow CNN to detect improper reps and provide instant feedback.
+The system was prototyped on a Raspberry Pi 4 using MediaPipe for body landmark detection, then scaled to desktop hardware to enable faster, more accurate inference and better scalability.

+**Tech Stack:** Python · OpenCV · MediaPipe · TensorFlow · NumPy · Raspberry Pi 4

+**Key Features:** Real-time pushup form analysis · AI-driven accuracy · Custom CNN model · Scalable architecture for multiple users and exercises · Instant feedback for safer training.

 ---
 ## 🔍 Explore